-Via our background in professional football, we had both experienced our fair share of injuries and complications related to the lower leg.
-Sore or tense calves and Achilles tendons after an intense match or training is a very normal phenomenon, much like how most can probably nod in recognition of cramps in the calves after intense activity.
+From our backgrounds in professional football, we had both experienced our fair share of injuries and complications related to the lower leg.
+Sore or tense calves or Achilles tendons after an intense match or training is very normal, much like calf cramps after intense activity.

-The original idea behind the product, however, was created on a completely different foundation, and had nothing to do with injuries.
-We both had countless times stood in a dressing room just before a match, and seen players put on shin guards. – or that is to say; put on something to compensate for a shin guard.
-Over the years, we had both seen more creative solutions of fluctuating quality, but what was most often seen was the use of both sock tape and underwrap to keep the shin guard in place.
+The original idea behind the product, however, was to solve a different problem - unrelated to injuries.
+We both had - countless times - stood in a dressing room just before a match, and seen players put on shin guards.
+Or that is to say: put something on to fix their shin guards.
+Over the years, we had both seen some creative solutions of fluctuating quality, but most often was the use of both sock tape and an under wrap to keep the shin guard in place.

-The idea behind the product was that it could be done in a better, easier and more convenient way.
-We would therefore make a product with a light shin guard which was comfortable to wear and stayed in place without the use of tape.
-As the idea took off, we were more and more focused on also attacking the problems that a player can experience in the lower leg and ankle.
+The idea behind our product was that shin guard protection could be done in a better, easier and more convenient way.
+Therefore, we made a product with a light shin guard, comfortable to wear, which could stay in place without the use of tape.
+As the idea took off, we became more and more focused on also addressing the other problems that a player experiences in the lower leg and ankle.

-We had, as mentioned, a lot of experience about the discomforts a football player may have, with regards to the lower parts of the leg, as well as a perception that the use of shin guards was generally a problem and an annoyance for many players.
+We had, as mentioned, a lot of experience with pain and injuries football players get, especially related to the lower parts of the leg.
+We also understood that the use of shin guards was generally perceived as a problem and an irritation for many players.

-We decided to check if our assumptions were correct, and therefore made a market survey where we got danish footballers ranging from U17 to seniors to complete a questionnaire.
-The players levels ranged from Series 1 to the Superliga.
+We decided to test out if we were on to something, and conducted a market survey where we got Danish footballers ranging from U17 to Seniors to complete a questionnaire.
+The players' levels ranged from Division 1 to the Superliga.

 - 76% said it was important or very important that the shin guard was light

 - 83% said it was important or very important that the shin guard was as small as possible

 - 80% said it was important or very important that the fit was good